Pancxke-69/CCNA/Exam 4-7.md

 ##
 * Q: What is the purpose of the FCS field in a frame?
 * A: To determine if errors occurred in the transmission and reception.
+##
+* Q: Which two functions are performed at the MAC sublayer of the OSI data link layer?
+(Choose two.)
+* A: Provides synchronization between source and target nodes.
+* A: Adds Layer 2 control information to network protocol data.